Ready to find the perfect college degree?

 1. A Competitive Edge in the Job Market

-General business continues to be the most popular degree nearly every year, according to tracking data that measures degrees conferred by major.
-While this shows the utility of a general business degree, it does nothing to help the candidate’s education stand out from the crowd.
+General business continues to be the most popular degree nearly every year.
+This is according to tracking data that measures degrees conferred by major.
+While this shows the utility of a general business degree, it does nothing to help the your education stand out from the crowd.
 General business graduates are ubiquitous and offer very little in the way of uniqueness when it comes to education.

-Now, more than ever, possessing the cultural competency to effectively communicate with diverse individuals and communities is critical to business success.
+Possessing the cultural competency to communicate with diverse individuals and communities is critical to business success.
 International business students have the opportunity to learn these critical communication skills in detail as part of their coursework.

 2. An Opportunity to Travel the World

-As an international business major, there are plenty of opportunities to travel the globe – even before graduating.
+As an international business major, you have are plenty of opportunities to travel the globe – even before graduating.
 Many international business programs integrate travel opportunities abroad to countries all over the world.
-Whether it is a full semester or a couple of weeks, students can expect to travel far and wide during their program.
+Whether it is a full semester or a couple of weeks, you can expect to travel far and wide during your program.

-Once a job is secured, international placements and assignments can be expected as normal.
-As firms attempt to open up business through expansion in foreign markets or strengthen existing relationships, individuals with international business degrees will be highly valued.
+Once you have a job, international placements and assignments can be expected as normal.
+As firms attempt to open up business through expansion in foreign markets or strengthen existing relationships, your international business degree will be highly valued.

 3. Expanded Career Options

-International business programs prepare graduates for a wide range of jobs outside of private business.
+International business programs prepare you for a wide range of jobs outside of private business.
 Graduates have gone on to successful careers in the public sector and non-profit agencies across a wide range of industries.
-Because of the global nature of the current economy, an individual with the kind of training that can help them understand the nuance and subtleties of operating in an international space, whether it be with private business or otherwise, is going to be desired by potential employers of all kinds.
+The current economy is global.
+An individual has the training that can help them understand the nuance and subtleties of operating in an international space.
+It’s going to be desired by potential employers of all kinds.

-According to the Bureau of Labor Statistics (BLS), business management and consulting occupations are expected to grow 7% through 2029, which is more than double the rate for all other occupations tracked by the BLS.
+According to the Bureau of Labor Statistics (BLS), business management and consulting occupations are expected to grow 7% through 2029.
+This is more than double the rate for all other occupations tracked by the BLS.
 Those with a master’s degree in international business as well as those who speak a second language should experience excellent employment opportunities.
-In addition, the BLS states that major metro areas such as New York, Chicago, and Los Angeles are expected to experience even higher rates of growth, due to increased job openings driven by more business activity and people retiring from current positions.
+In addition, the BLS states that major metro areas such as New York, Chicago, and Los Angeles are expected to experience even higher rates of growth.
+This is due to increased job openings driven by more business activity and people retiring from current positions.